 about

-As the Communications Officer At MIT’s Edgerton Center, I pioneered a data-driven approach to branding and engagement that increased social media shares by 600% and doubled donations in the 24 hour challenge.
-My interview with MIT President Sally Kornbluth was featured on NBC Boston.
-My photographs were featured in MIT News, Spectrum Magazine, MIT Technology Review, and NBC Boston.
+At MIT, I served in Communications for 8 years—most recently as Communications Officer for the Edgerton Center—where I pioneered a data-driven approach to branding and engagement that increased social media shares by 600%, doubled donations during the 24-Hour Challenge, and delivered record-breaking engagement and six-figure fundraising results.
+My interview with MIT President Sally Kornbluth was featured on NBC Boston, and my photography appeared in MIT News, Spectrum Magazine, MIT Technology Review, and NBC Boston.

-As a graphic designer, I exhibited work in a solo exhibition at MIT’s Rotch Library (Intersections, 2018).
-I performed my original poems at GBH and the Isabella Stewart Gardner Museum.
+As both a designer and an artist, I’ve exhibited at MIT’s Rotch Library (Intersections, 2018) and performed spoken word at GBH and the Isabella Stewart Gardner Museum.
+My work has been featured in Forbes, Vogue, and The Guardian.